Meghanaaaaaaaaaaaaa/Power-bi-dashboard/README.md

-# Data Professionals Survey Analysis – Power BI Dashboard
+# Data Professionals Survey Analysis using Power BI
 ## Project objective
 This project presents a comprehensive Power BI dashboard built using survey data collected from data professionals across the world.
 The goal of the project is to derive actionable insights about career satisfaction, challenges, demographics, and priorities among individuals working in the data industry.